'One Battle After Another' triumphs at 98th Academy Awards in coronation for Paul Thomas Anderson

 “Yo, momma, what’s up?” said Jordan after staggering to the stage.

-The Oscar night belonged to Warner Bros., the studio of “One Battle After Another” and “Sinners.”
+The Oscar night belonged to Warner Bros., the studio of “One Battle After Another” and “Sinners,” which scored a record-tying 11 wins.
 It was an oddly poignant note of triumph for the fabled studio, which weeks earlier agreed to a sale to Paramount Skydance, David Ellison’s rapidly assembled media monolith.
-The deal, which awaits regulatory approval, has Hollywood bracing for more layoffs.
+The $111 billion deal, which awaits regulatory approval, has Hollywood bracing for more layoffs.

 But “Sinners” and “One Battle After Another” — the much-acclaimed heavyweights of the season — were each Hollywood anomalies: big-budget originals born from a personal vision.
 In a year where anxiety over studio contraction and the rise of artificial intelligence often consumed the industry, both films gave Hollywood fresh hope.